 Michael P. McNeil

 Dr. Michael McNeil joined Columbia Health in 2006.
-In addition to leading Administration he is the Program Director for Columbia's Opioid Overdose Prevention Program (#787) and has a faculty appointment in SocioMedical Sciences at Columbia's Mailman School of Public Health.
-Michael also serves as the Vice Chair of the American College Health Foundation.
+In addition to leading the Administration functions and serving as Chief of Staff for the organization he is the Program Director for Columbia's Opioid Overdose Prevention Program (#787) and has a faculty appointment in SocioMedical Sciences at Columbia's Mailman School of Public Health.
+Michael also serves as the Chair-Elect of the American College Health Foundation Board of Directors.

 Prior to joining Columbia, Michael led the health promotion office and was an adjunct faculty member at two other universities.
 He has been involved with a number of professional organizations including the American College Health Association, NASPA: Student Affairs Administrators in Higher Education, The BACCHUS Network, and the National Commission for Health Education Credentialing.